 Marjorie is an electrical engineer who prefers managing and cooking for Pacha to sitting in a cubicle cleaning up other engineers’ microchip designs, no matter how good she is at it, nor how many figures they are willing to pay her.
 Pleasing palates with her pies and quiche and pancakes brings true satisfaction!
 So does running a happy ship.
 She and David dropped out of high school together in Hawaii, a year after the then ‘Barry’ Obama graduated from the same place—but they didn’t reconnect for over 25 years.
 They each have two children by first marriages.
 Mother Pacha, Inc., was founded in late 2008.

 David is a scholar of ancient Greek, whose theories, especially about Homer, are too controversial for him to be hired in an American Classics department.
 (Couldn’t make this stuff up, folks.)
 His book was published by Oxford, and he maintains a supporting website at danceofthemuses.info.
 He has also published novels, poetry and a scholarly monograph on the mathematics of Plato.

 A serious turn in David’s health has led the two of them to step back from the daily running of Pacha, and to seek renewal living in Sri Lanka.
 But the spirit of Pacha lives on!
-In 2019, we are proud to say Freejay, already our kitchen manager, has become our new General Manager!
-Come in and talk story with him and Kayla, who runs the front-of-house with Matt.
+In 2019, we are proud to say Freejay, already our kitchen manager, became our new General Manager!
+He has now passed the reins on to Natalie having helped us navigate the COVID19 crisis.
 The team is buoyant about new ideas and opportunities, while Marjorie and David cheer them on.
 They are only as far away as a phone call, an e-mail or a text.
 The spirit of our little place has gone global!
 Pacha Mama was already there … come sustain yourself on our food and our independent spirit!